BabylonJS/Documentation/content/How_To/Particles/particles_system_intro.md

 Alongside setting the noiseTexture you can also control the strength applied on each axis with *particleSystem.noiseStrength*.

-Adjustable noise: <Playground id="#R1JWLA#3" title="Changing Particle Direction With Noise" description="Simple example of changing particle direction based on a noise texture." image=""/>
+Adjustable noise: <Playground id="#R1JWLA#3" title="Changing Particle Direction With Noise" description="Simple example of changing particle direction based on a noise texture."/>

 ## Local space

 If the emitter is a mesh and you set `particleSystem.isLocal = true` then all particles will be generated into the mesh local space (so rotation or transforming the mesh will transform the entire particle system).

-Demo: <Playground id="#LNRAI3" title="Particles In Local Space" description="Simple example showing how to make particles emit in local space." image=""/>
+Demo: <Playground id="#LNRAI3" title="Particles In Local Space" description="Simple example showing how to make particles emit in local space."/>

 ## World offset
 Starting with Babylon.js v4.0, you can set up a world offset to your particles with: